knpatel401/filetree/README.md

 ## File Notes
 This package maintains a notes file in the file specified by filetree-notes-file (default: ~/.emacs.d/filetree-notes.org).
 This is an org-mode file that can hold notes associated with any file, and those notes can be seen in a side window as the user navigates through the file tree.

 In order to go to the entry for a file (and create an entry if it doesn't exist), use the filetree-toggle-info-buffer command.
-For example,  I use the following key binding in my .emacs to run the command:
+For example, you can use the following key binding in your .emacs to run the command:
 ```
-(global-set-key (kbd "M-<return>") (lambda ()
+(global-set-key (kbd "C-c <return>") (lambda ()
                                        "Toggle filetree-info-buffer and switch to it if active"
                                        (interactive)
                                        (filetree-toggle-info-buffer t)))
 ```
 The same command will open and close (after saving) the notes buffer in the side window.